robdicoco/odd_or_even/README.md

 The **OddEvenGame** is a simple Ethereum-based smart contract game where two players compete to guess whether the sum of their chosen numbers will be odd or even.
 Player 1 initializes the game by choosing "Odd" or "Even" and providing a number between 1 and 10.
 Player 2 then chooses a number, and the winner is determined based on the parity of the sum.

 This project includes:
-- A Solidity smart contract (`OddEvenGame.sol`) implementing the game logic.
+- A Solidity smart contract (`contracts/OddEvenGame.sol`) implementing the game logic.
-- A Hardhat-based testing suite (`test/OddEvenGame.ts`) with comprehensive unit tests.
+- A Hardhat development environment configured via `hardhat.config.ts` for local and custom network deployments.
+- TypeScript configuration (`tsconfig.json`) and generated TypeChain types (`typechain-types/`).
+- Comprehensive unit tests (`test/OddEvenGame.ts`) using Hardhat and Chai.
+- Deployment scripts (`scripts/deploy.ts`) and Hardhat Ignition modules (`ignition/modules/OddEvenGame.ts`) for contract deployment.
-- An interaction script (`scripts/interact.ts`) to demonstrate basic actions on the contract.
-- ABI file (`scripts/oddEvenGame.abi.json`) for interacting with the deployed contract.
+- An interaction script (`scripts/interact.ts`) and ABI file (`scripts/oddEvenGame.abi.json`) for contract interaction.
+- Useful npm scripts for testing, deployment, interaction, linting, and coverage.

 ---